semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 Add a few commands in the second job and press  **Run the workflow** > **Start**.

-The first thing you'll notice is that both job run in parallel.
-Job contained in the same block always run in concurrenlty.
+The first thing you'll notice is that both jobs run in parallel.
+Job contained in the same block always runs concurrently.

 ![Parallel jobs](./img/parallel-jobs.jpg)